AidanJReid/claire/README.md

 ### Acknowledgements

-* Inspiration and structural format for this README from [Travel Tim's oustanding project](https://github.com/TravelTimN/ci-milestone04-dcd), and [AJ Greaves mousetastic project](https://raw.githubusercontent.com/AJGreaves/thehouseofmouse).
+* Inspiration and structural format for this README gleamed from [Travel Tim's oustanding project](https://github.com/TravelTimN/ci-milestone04-dcd), and [AJ Greaves mousetastic project](https://raw.githubusercontent.com/AJGreaves/thehouseofmouse).
 * Brian Macharia, my CI mentor, for his support and patience.
+* The Code Institute team, especially the slack channels which were a massive help.
+99% of the questions I had were already answered there.